mrkazawa/quiz-quest-vibe/docs/SETUP.md

 ---

-Have fun teaching with Quiz Quest Vibe!
+Have fun teaching with Quiz Quest!